 “we cannot form a just idea of the taste of a pine-apple without having tasted it.” – Hume

-first of all, what’s with the hyphen between pine and apple? is there a passive-aggressive side argument going on here about the validity of the pineapple as a fruit? this guy always bothered me. he goes on to say that sensory impressions are extremely important to understanding reality, and if they are lacking (for instance in someone who is blind or mute) their impressions are partial (and therefore, we may deduce, less reliable). what crap! how about this: a person who cannot see perhaps may rely more heavily on other senses they are capable of, including but not limited to hearing, touching, tasting, and smelling.
+he goes on saying sensory impressions are extremely important to understanding reality, and if they are lacking (for instance in someone who is blind or mute) their impressions are partial (and therefore, we may deduce, less reliable). a person who cannot see perhaps may rely more heavily on other senses they are capable of, including but not limited to hearing, touching, tasting, and smelling.

 it is not entirely impossible for an idea to come before its impression. if you are familiar with the colour blue but havent see all of its possible shades, are you incapable of forming an idea of what another shade might look like?